 Worship is the living heart of this church and the center of this building.
 Our sanctuary is a broad, square room with a high, peaked wooden ceiling, and our worship layout puts us in a circle around the altar.
 Witnesses to one another’s presence, we all can see the Body of Christ as it is lived in this place and in our journeys across time.
 We see the young ones grow up and the old ones grow older; we see our shared work and sorrow and joy.

 During the academic year – that’s the last Sunday in August through the next-to-the-last Sunday in May – we worship every Sunday at 8:30 am and 11:00 am, with Education Hour from 9:45 to 10:45.
 In the summer, Sunday worship is at 8:30 am and 10:15 am.
-Nursery care is offered at all services.
+Children of all ages are welcome at all services.
 We have special worship services during Advent and at Christmas, and during Lent, Holy Week, and Easter.
 You’ll find service times for these on the HOME page.

 It’s been our joy over the years to bring visual grace to our place of worship.
 Read more about liturgical art at St Thomas here.